Boeing 314 Clipper: Entry into service

 The first aircraft to be delivered was NC18602 which was christened California Clipper.
 This aircraft was flown on January 27, 1939, by Boeing test pilot Earl Ferguson and Wellwood Bell as co-pilot from Lake Washington to Astoria in Oregon.
 It was delivered to Pan American in Oregon in order to avoid a Washington state tax, which had been introduced during the Depression to increase state revenues.
 It was accepted by Captains Harold E. Gray and Charles Vaughn and flown by them to Pan American's base at San Francisco.
 The remaining five aircraft were delivered at approximately monthly intervals, the last on June 16, 1939.

 California Clipper and the former NX-18601, which was christened Honolulu Clipper were assigned to the Pacific and the other four to the Atlantic.

 As with all new designs there were a number of issues which required modifications to the aircraft.
 As a result, it wasn't until the end of July 1939 before the 314s were able to offer a full service on the Pacific routes.

 The California Clipper inaugurated the first 314 flight on the San Francisco-Hong Kong route when it departed Alameda on February 23, 1939, arriving in Hong Kong on March 3, after stops in Hawaii, Midway Island, Wake Island, Guam Island, Manila, and Macao on what was 18,000 mile round trip route.
 On March 29, the California Clipper commenced a regular passenger and mail service on the same route.
 A one-way trip on this route took over six days to complete.
 Commercial passenger service lasted less than three years, ending when the United States entered World War II in December 1941.
 Passengers and their baggage were weighed, with each passenger allowed up to 77 lb free baggage allowance (in the later 314 series) but then charged 3.25 $/lb for exceeding the limit.

-The Yankee Clipper flew across the Atlantic on a route from Southampton to Port Washington, New York with intermediate stops at Foynes in Ireland, Botwood in Newfoundland, and Shediac, New Brunswick.
+The Yankee Clipper flew across the Atlantic on a route from Southampton to Port Washington, New York with intermediate stops at Foynes, Ireland, Botwood, Newfoundland, and Shediac, Canada.
 The inaugural trip occurred on June 24, 1939.